ElifDidemErguven/ElifDidemErguven.github.io/README.md

 <div>
   <img src='assets/00016-4236491419.png' width='500'>
     </div>
-      <p>With Stable Diffusion, I created a cyberpunk character reference for a game idea with tools like text-to-image generation and inpaint tool to further modify the parts of the image by hand as requested.
+      <p>For the picture above, using Stable Diffusion, I created a cyberpunk character reference for a game idea with tools like text-to-image generation and inpaint tool to further modify the parts of the image by hand as requested.
 With the various LORAs used, I gave even more details to           the picture. </p>
     </div>
 </div>
 <div>